frendylio/EE367/README.md

 # EE367 (Computer Data Struct & Algrthm) [C]

-List of Homework, Quizes and Lab assigments for EE367
+List of Homework, Quizzes and Lab assignments for EE367